 What is a marketing plan?

-A nonprofit marketing plan is a detailed document that outlines your goals for a marketing campaign, how you plan to reach them, who is responsible for various tasks, what marketing channels you’ll use, and more.
+A nonprofit marketing plan is a detailed document that outlines your marketing campaign goals, how you plan to reach them, who is responsible for various tasks, what marketing channels you’ll use, and more.

 Larger, multichannel campaigns can feel overwhelming, and it’s easy to stray from your initial goals.
 These plans, which summarize research about your target audience and center around your top objectives, can serve as an excellent source of truth throughout the campaigns.